First Quarter Commercial/Multifamily Delinquencies Remain at Low Levels

 |(202) 557- 2727|

 WASHINGTON, D.C.
-(September 4, 2018) - Delinquency rates for commercial and multifamily mortgage loans were relatively flat in the second quarter of 2018, according to the Mortgage Bankers Association's (MBA) Commercial/Multifamily Delinquency Report.
+(June 14, 2018) - Delinquency rates for commercial and multifamily mortgage loans were relatively flat in the first quarter of 2018, according to the Mortgage Bankers Association's (MBA) Commercial/Multifamily Delinquency Report.

 The MBA analysis looks at commercial/multifamily delinquency rates for five of the largest investor-groups: commercial banks and thrifts, commercial mortgage-backed securities (CMBS), life insurance companies, Fannie Mae, and Freddie Mac.
 Together these groups hold more than 80 percent of commercial/multifamily mortgage debt outstanding.

-Based on the unpaid principal balance (UPB) of loans, delinquency rates for each group at the end of the second quarter were as follows:
+Based on the unpaid principal balance (UPB) of loans, delinquency rates for each group at the end of the first quarter were as follows:

-- Life company portfolios (60 or more days delinquent): 0.03 percent, an increase of 0.01 percentage points from the first quarter of 2018;
+- Life company portfolios (60 or more days delinquent): 0.02 percent, a decrease of 0.01 percentage points from the fourth quarter of 2017;

 Construction and development loans are not included in the numbers presented here, but are included in many regulatory definitions of 'commercial real estate' despite the fact they are often backed by single-family residential development projects rather than by office buildings, apartment buildings, shopping centers, or other income-producing properties.
 The FDIC delinquency rates for bank and thrift held mortgages reported here do include loans backed by owner-occupied commercial properties.

-Differences between the delinquencies measures are detailed in Appendix A. To view the report, please click here.
+Differences between the delinquencies measures are detailed in Appendix A. Click here to view the report.